tals24/squad-up/docs/official/apiDocumentation.md

 #### **GET** `/api/games/:gameId/player-stats`
 **Purpose**: Get consolidated player statistics (minutes, goals, assists) for all players in a game
 **Authentication**: Required + game access check
-**Note**: Only available for games with status "Played".
+**Note**: Only available for games with status "Played" or "Done".
 Optimized for pre-fetching - returns all stats in one request.
+Calculates stats in real-time from game events.
 **Response**:
 ```json
 {